 The purpose of the Dothan Education Foundation Teacher/School Grants is to provide Dothan City Schools an opportunity to enhance the educational experience for students by supplying funds for activities that would otherwise be unavailable – activities outside the scope of normal funding.
+Beginning this funding year, grantees will be using an online grant portal to submit their applications.
+The Dothan Education Foundation reserves the right to amend the grant application date dues to any unforeseen circumstances.

 Grant Project Guidelines: